m-noor/ProgrammingforDA-Assignment/README.md

 1. [README.md](README.md) (this file)
 1. [ProgrammingforDA-Assignment.ipynb](ProgrammingforDA-Assignment.ipynb) - a Jupyter Notebook written in Python
 1. [ProgrammingforDA-Assignment.pdf](ProgrammingforDA-Assignment.pdf) - PDF version of the Notebook.
 Note this is for reference only as the notebook is not accurately reproducible through conversion to PDF.
+1. [ProgrammingforDA-Assignment.html](ProgrammingforDA-Assignment.html) - HTML version of the Notebook.
+Note this is for reference only as the notebook is not accurately reproducible through conversion to HTML, although some interactivity is still retained as Plotly uses JavaScript natively.
 1. [Programmingfor-DA-assignment-instructions.pdf](Programmingfor-DA-assignment-instructions.pdf) - instructions for the assignment, for future reference only

 ### Pre-requisites for running the notebook